famedly/wupper/README.md

 ```dart
 findParent<TodoListPage>().removeTodo(todo)
 ```

-If we want to change the UI at runtime, we can use `setState((){})`.
-This triggers the build method and appends the outcoming HTML Element to the DOM where the widget currently is. **This rebuilds the whole widget and every widget below it!** For a good performance we should rebuild as least Elements as possible.
-We can store some Elements from rebuilding by making them members of the class.
-So we can make sure that states (like the value of a textfield) does not get lost on rebuilding.
 We also have a very basic hash router:

 ```dart
 class TodoApp extends Widget {